 - Storage space in GB

 - PHP memory limit

 Of course, these criteria can be wonderfully compared and presented in a table.
 Many host take advantage of this and don't miss the opportunity to use initial bait offers and set-up fees for automated processes to drive down the basic monthly fees.
 Offers with 100 GB and 1,000 e-mail accounts and databases are not uncommon.

 Most businesses end up at one of two providers

 Sadly, the majority of small and medium-sized customers (SMEs) fall for this type of comparison and so their WordPress hosting journey often starts at generic hosts like STRATO or 1&1.
 As a result, these two brands of the United Internet group host 60 percent of all WordPress websites.

-Next in line is the American company GoDaddy with its brands Host Europe, DomainFactory and ManageWP.
-GoDaddy has an estimated 30 percent market share.
-The remaining market is shared by smaller providers.
+Next in line is GoDaddy with its Host Europe, DomainFactory and ManageWP brands, with an estimated 30 percent market share.
+The remaining market is shared by smaller hosting providers.

 Don't worry about storage space and databases

 You only need 50MB to install WordPress.
 Very often 2GB are sufficient for a WordPress installation.
 Even larger blogs with some 1,500 articles only need 1.5GB.
 Only three percent of our customers need more than 5GB of storage space.

 WordPress itself has exactly one database!
 Only in exceptional cases it can happen that an additional database is needed for another application independent of WordPress.
 And also for the e-mail inboxes applies: Usually one person in the company has no more than two email inboxes.